Pamela D Wilson Story: Caregiving Expert, Advocate, & Speaker

 The book led to speaking and other opportunities for Pamela to educate family and professional caregivers.
 Pamela continued to produce articles, podcasts, and videos and eventually in 2018 ventured into the world of webinars.
 Demand for caregiver education and Pamela’s knowledge of the need led her to another business transition.
 In mid-2018, Pamela formally transitioned from her business, The Care Navigator, to focus on the business in her own name and the website with the brand of The Caring Generation.

 Pamela D. Wilson, Inc. and Her Brand The Caring Generation®

 Becoming a caregiver, losing your memory, or needing care are the three of the most unpredictable and feared phases of life.
-Family members are thrust into the role of a caregiver through crises situations.
+Family members are thrust into the role of a caregiver through crisis situations.
 Providers in the medical and care industries remain uneducated and insensitive to the increasing number of families navigating these challenges.

 • Does caring for your loved one make you feel guilty, angry, frustrated, or uncertain?